-- Work is based in offices, classrooms and the outdoors.
+- You'll work in a combination of offices, classrooms and the outdoors.

 - As an instructor in the early stages of your career, work is often seasonal (usually Easter to October) and many jobs are on temporary contracts.
 Some instructors work abroad in the winter, for example in the skiing industry.

-- Due to the seasonal nature and long hours (during the season) of the work, employers often support lengthy holidays out of season for those on permanent contracts.
+- Due to the seasonal nature and long hours of work, your employer may support lengthy holidays out of season, if you're on a permanent contract.

 - Having overall responsibility for the safety, discipline and well-being of both staff and guests throughout their stay can be stressful.
 Some centres, particularly in more remote areas, offer full residential facilities where guests will stay while on a course.

-A degree or HND is not absolutely essential, although it will greatly boost your chances of securing a management role.
+A degree or HND is not essential, although they will boost your chances of securing a management role.

-Although this career is open to graduates from a variety of disciplines, a degree, foundation degree or HND in the following subject areas would offer a particularly useful background:
+Although this career is open to graduates from a variety of disciplines, a degree, foundation degree or HND in the following subjects would offer a particularly useful background:

 - physical education or sports-related courses.

-A postgraduate degree is not necessary for entry to the profession.
-Postgraduate qualifications are available in outdoor education and recreation management.
+Postgraduate qualifications are available in outdoor education and recreation management, although a Masters degree is not necessary for entry to the profession.
 Search for postgraduate courses in outdoor education.
 Teaching qualifications can be an advantage as opportunities are often in local authority centres.

 For many people, the first step into this career is working as a seasonal instructor at an outdoor centre or on an activity holiday, followed by a move up the ladder to a full-time instructor, a senior instructor and, finally, managing an entire centre.